Home » Careers

 Some students can’t adapt to the demanding workload due to poor study or attendance habits carried over from their undergraduate studies.
 Other students lose interest in the pharmacy field whether from a lack of interest at the start, or upon discovering its oversaturated job market.

 Future job security should be of particular interest to pharmacy students.
-The job outlook for pharmacists is now at a 3% decline, according to the Bureau of Labor Statistics.
+The job outlook for pharmacists has been at a decline in recent years, with job growth now projected to be in line with the average for all occupations, according to the Bureau of Labor Statistics.
 Additionally, major pharmacy chains like Kroger, Walgreens and Target often choose to hire part-time pharmacists to avoid paying full-time benefits.

 Finally, there’s a multitude of external stressors that can compound the pressure of pharmacy school.
 Relationship, financial and personal issues can accelerate symptoms of stress, depression and anxiety.